Get to know some of the species at risk in the Lac Deschênes IBA with the Species Spotlight, aka “Sp-Spot”. Today meet the: Chimney Swift

 Size: 12-14 cm size, with a wingspan of 27-30 cm. and weighing 17-30g

 Chimney Swifts fly constantly and are almost never seen perched.
-They are easily identified in flight by their silhouette characterised by long, arrow, curved wings.
+They are easily identified in flight by their silhouette characterised by long, narrow, curved wings.
 The Chimney Swift’s song is easy to notice once you’ve heard it.
 You’ll be surprised how often you can hear the high-pitched twittery cacophony once you start listening for it.

 When Chimney Swifts do stop flying they cling to the walls of rough, vertical surfaces with their long claws.
 Before European settlement these birds would have roosted in caves and hollow tress.
 The construction of stone and brick chimneys provided the perfect alternative at the same time as much of their natural roosts were removed by forestry.
 These birds thrived with the early construction of cities and became common.